naugtur/node-diagnostics-howtos/README.md

 ----
 ### Goal

-This repo is for putting all the intricate bits of knowledge about diagnosing what happens to node applications performance and memory etc. in one place.
+The purpose of this repo is to collect all the intricate bits of knowledge about diagnosing what happens to node applications' performance, memory and production runtime.

 - short documents
 - link only to resources that should stay up